 My experience with Noi Bai International Airport Terminal 1 and Bus 86

 In my case, I arrived in Vietnam at midnight.
 I was surprised because most of the stores were closed.
-Thinking of Hanoi as the Capital of Vietnam, I was expecting a busier airport.
-Either way, some shops are still open like the tour companies and telecommunication booths.
+Thinking of Hanoi as the Capital of Vietnam, I expected a busier airport.
+Either way, some shops are still open, like the tour companies and telecommunication booths.

-Since I cannot go to the city center yet because there was no bus schedule after midnight, I stayed in the airport and slept on the benches.
-Before I fell asleep, few taxi drivers tried to make a deal with me.
+Since I could not go to the city center yet because there was no bus schedule after midnight, I stayed in the airport and slept on the benches.
+Before I fell asleep, a few taxi drivers tried to make a deal with me.

-I was a little bit scared because of the stories I read from other blogs, and it was my first time to experience that kind of negotiation.
-They say I should be careful with the “friendly locals” in the airport.
+I was a little bit scared because of the stories I read on other blogs, and it was my first time experiencing that kind of negotiation.
+They say I should be careful with the “friendly locals” at the airport.

 Actually, I did not understand half of what the driver said.
-I just kept on telling him that I am not interested.
-Thank goodness he left me after few minutes without doing something shady.
+I just kept on telling him that I was not interested.
+Thank goodness he left me after a few minutes without doing something shady.
 I was still nervous after that incident.

 I felt a little paranoia after that as well, though.
 So, before I took my nap, I put all my essentials in my messenger bag.
 Then, I used it as my pillow to ensure the safety of my belongings.
 Amazingly, I was able to sleep for four hours on a bench, and my stuff seemed untouched.

-I thought the bus is coming by 7 in the morning, so I woke up at 6, to buy a local sim card, have breakfast, and prepare.
+I thought the bus was coming by 7 in the morning, so I woke up at 6 to buy a local sim card, have breakfast, and prepare.
 However, the bus came late.
 It arrived almost 8 am!
 I’m sure I did not miss any buses as I waited in loading bay #2 since 7 o’clock.

 I guess it’s another thing that Vietnam and the Philippines have in common.
 Filipino time.
 LOL, I’m just kidding!